enricosavorgnan/2025_unsupervised_learning/README.md

 # UL25
-Exercises for the course "Unsupervised Learning" @ UniTs.
+Exercises for the course "Unsupervised Learning" @ University of Trieste, Italy.

 - Teacher prof. Alejandro Rodriguez Garcia.
 - Labs by Francesco Tomba (francesco.tomba@phd.units.it)